whufirst/ISA-PINNs/README.md

 The ISA-PINNs PyTorch codes include implementations for the BS and Burgers' equations.

-The ISA-PINNs TensorFlow template is provided with the HC3D equation and can also be utilized to compare training speed and memory consumption with the PyTorch version for solving BS and HC equations.
+The ISA-PINNs TensorFlow template is provided with the 3D HC equation and can also be utilized to compare training speed and memory consumption with the PyTorch version for solving BS and HC equations.

 For the 3D HC equation featuring both Gaussian and periodic source terms, ISA-PINNs PyTorch version employs a deep neural network (7 hidden layers with 64 neurons each) to achieve high prediction precision.
 In contrast, the ISA-PINNs TensorFlow version, based on the original SA-PINNs, faces memory inefficiency issues with deep neural networks and is unable to train effectively.